-The LEAD Institute is an 8-week cohort-based leadership program for mid-level faculty and staff administrators.
-The aim of this new initiative is to grow a critical mass of faculty and staff administrators whose work and leadership practices are grounded in equity, antiracism and inclusion, and to create a campus climate of accountability for this work, that will benefit UW Tacoma students and the communities served by the University.
+The LEAD Institute is an 6-week cohort-based leadership program for mid-level faculty and staff administrators.
+The aim of this initiative, begun in 2021, is to grow a critical mass of faculty and staff administrators whose work and leadership practices are grounded in equity, antiracism and inclusion, and to create a campus climate of accountability for this work, that will benefit UW Tacoma students and the communities served by the University.
 It uses an anti-racist learning framework to provide a foundation for participants to better engage with conflict, foster inclusive workplace climates, disrupt anti-blackness and micro-aggression in workplace practices, respond to bias incidents, mentor and support faculty and staff of color, and other leadership topics.

 UW Tacoma mid-level leaders will:

 Acquire shared language, knowledge, and dispositions necessary for promoting the development of inclusive and antiracist learning and working environments.

 Develop an understanding of equity and justice-based organizational practices and interventions designed to promote inclusion, retention and success for students, staff, and faculty in accordance with UW Diversity Blueprint goals and UW Tacoma Climate Survey recommendations.

 Use the LEAD Institute as a launchpad to create a self-sustaining community of practice to support their on-going professional development around work related to antiracist leadership.